schmittsfn/dsymrename/README.md

 # dsymrename

-Finds the .dSYM for a given library name and replaces its internal UUID with the given UUID.
+Given a directory with several .dSYMs, finds the .dSYM for a given library name and replaces its internal UUID with the given UUID.

 ### Usage:
 ```